wp-plugins/genesis-layout-extras/readme.txt

 Tags: genesis, genesiswp, genesis framework, layout, layouts, layout manager, post, page, singular, attachment, search, taxonomoy, 404 error, 404 page, bbPress, CPT, AgentPress Listings, agentpress, deckerweb
 Requires at least: 3.4 and Genesis 1.8+
 Tested up to: 3.6
-Stable tag: 1.7.0
+Stable tag: 2.0.0
 License: GPL-2.0+
 License URI: http://www.opensource.org/licenses/gpl-license.php

-This plugin for Genesis Framework allows modifying of default layouts for homepage, various archive, attachment, search, 404 pages via theme options.
+For Genesis Framework: Allows modifying of default layouts for homepage, various archive, attachment, search, 404 pages.
+Plus: up to 9 new layouts!

 == Description ==

 **Among the Top 7 most downloaded Genesis plugins ever :) Thank you!**

-> With this **lightweight plugin** for the popular Genesis Framework you can very **easily modify** the **default layouts** for homepage, singular pages (for posts and pages), various archive sections, author pages, attachment pages, search results pages, the 404 page - all done via a new theme options page.
-Just look for it at the submenu: 'Genesis > Layout Extras'.
+> With this **lightweight plugin** for the popular Genesis Framework you can very **easily modify** the (registered) **default layouts** for homepage, singular pages (for posts and pages), various archive sections, author pages, attachment pages, search results pages, the 404 page - all done via a new theme options page.
+Just look for it at the submenu: *Genesis > Layout Extras*.
 >
+> Version 2.0.0 is a complete rewrite regarding code optimizations and also new features:
+> The plugin now optionally adds up to nine (9!) additional layouts.
+Also, you can optionally add Layouts meta box support for post types inpost screens which don't have it yet.
+Plus, Genesis Archive Settings for post types could be enabled as well.
+>
 > As a smart bonus the plugin also includes the layout setting for the *bbPress 2.x* forum plugin which itself is compatible to Genesis.
 Also added is the layout setting for other plugins from the Genesis ecosystem or other third-party authors: for example *AgentPress Listings* which includes the custom post type 'listings' and the taxonomy 'features'.
-See below listings for full explanation:
+Just have a look on the below listings for full explanation.

+**Please note:** The plugin requires the *Genesis Theme Framework* (GPL-2.0+), a paid premium product released by StudioPress/ Copyblogger Media LLC (via studiopress.com).

 = Regular WordPress Sections for a Default Layout Setting =
-* Home Page (works with home.php or static page as front page)
+* Home Page (works with `home.php` or static page as front page)
 * Search Results Page (if there are results)
-* Search not found Page (if there are NO results) [new since v1.3.0]
+* Search not found Page (if there are NO results)
 * 404 Error Page
 * "Post" Page (singular post views)
 * "Page" Page (singular page views)